MmedaraJ/MmedaraJ/README.md

 Hi, I am Mmedara Josiah.
 I studied Software Engineering at Carleton University, Ottawa, Canada.
 I am an android app developer.
+For two years, I taught 2D game development to kids in many different languages.
+I have worked on many android and 2D game projects in the past few years.
+My relevant projects are available here in my Github.